How to Paint a Brick Fireplace: Your Complete Guide (2025)

 First, you should thoroughly clean your brick.
 How you do this will depend on the condition of your brick.

-2. If you used water, let the brick dry thoroughly as it is porous and will have soaked up some moisture.
+- If you do use any water, let the brick dry thoroughly as it is porous and will have soaked up some moisture.

 Once you’ve removed all dirt, grime and soot from the brick and mortar, vacuum the entire fireplace from the top down to remove any remaining dust or debris.
 Pay special attention to areas with loose mortar or tight crevices.